matt-curtis/zemel/README.md

 1. Variable declarations like `let x = ...`, `var y`, or `_ = ...` will always be executed.
 2. Zemel can't rewrite throwing `try ...` statements.
 Instead, you should call these using `try handle { ... }`

 You don't need to worry about any of these things when it comes to the bodies of text selectors, like `select(.text) { ... }`.
-Their bodies don't need to be rewritten at all, because text nodes can't contain other nodes to select, which means they can never have child selectors.
+Zemel doesn't rewrite their bodies at all.
+Since text nodes can't have children, there's nothing to select, so nesting selectors in them doesn't make sense.

 ## Storing information about a previously selected element